HeardLibrary/linked-data/neptune/README.md

 **TODO: create a load operation that suppressess dropping the named graph.
 This would be important if multiple files are associated with a named graph and the load process fails for one of the files.**

 Initiation of the lambda function containing the script is triggered by a file DROP operation on the data S3 bucket whose name is hard-coded as a global variable at the top of the script.
 The file that is dropped MUST be a plain text file named `trigger.txt` ([example](trigger.txt)).
 It MUST contain a single text string which contains the name of the operation to be performed.
-The file is deleted after the operation is completed.
+The file is deleted after the operation is initiated.

 The script can perform three operations identified by these strings: `initialize`, `load`, and `drop`.
 The `initialize` operation creates metadata about the SPARQL Service resource and the GraphCollection instance.
 It SHOULD only be done once at the initial setup of the triplestore.
 The `load` operation loads RDF data from files into named graphs.
 The `drop` operation removes named graphs and their associated metadata from the triplestore.